sensei-hacker/inavwiki/Home.md

 ![](http://static.rcgroups.net/forums/attachments/6/1/0/3/7/6/a9088858-102-inav.png)

-INAV is a fork of cleanflight with focus upon GPS features for both airplanes & multirotors.
+INAV is a fork of cleanflight with a heavy focus upon GPS features for both airplanes & multirotor models.

-iNav currently supports RTH (_Return To Home_) with a predefined climb height, position hold, [[waypoints|iNavFlight Missions]], "follow-me" and many more features.
+iNav is being **actively being developed** and currently supports RTH (_Return To Home_) with a predefined climb height, position hold, [[waypoints|iNavFlight Missions]], "follow-me" and many more features.

+A wide variety of inexpensive flight controller boards are supported.
+While Naze32 & CC3D flight control boards are supported with limited features, F3 & F4 flight control boards are **strongly suggested** to gain access to the full features of iNav & extended flight time abilities.

-iNav has many settings that are different than cleanflight, and simply restoring settings from older cleanflight won't work.
+iNav has many settings that are different than cleanflight, so while the configurator may look familiar to you, simply restoring settings from an older version of cleanflight won't work & the calibration process is very, very different.

 **As such it is ABSOLUTELY mandatory to read these pages:**